 Current Management Practices & Policies:

-Currently the Wise County Board of Supervisors relies on notifications from the National Weather Service to warn of impending severe weather.
+Currently, the Wise County Board of Supervisors relies on notifications from the National Weather Service to warn of impending severe weather.
 Flood reports are submitted to the Wise County Office of Emergency Management by first responders and storm spotters.
 Additional flood products from the Integrated Flood Observing and Warning Systems (IFLOWS) are monitored by the Wise, VA Office of Emergency Management in near real time.

 Decision Support Tools & Benefits: